 Alicia graduated from Hofstra University with a Bachelor’s Degree in Psychology and earned her Juris Doctor at the Widener University School of Law in Wilmington, DE.

-Alicia was selected as a Top Lawyer in Main Line Today Magazine in 2014, 2016, 2017, 2019, 2020, and 2021 in the areas of Family Law and Divorce, has been named as a Best Lawyer in the areas of Adoption, Trial, and Litigation in the Delaware County Daily Times, and was selected as a Rising Star in Super Lawyers Magazine.
+Alicia has been selected as a Top Lawyer in Main Line Today Magazine in the areas of Family Law and Divorce, has been named as a Best Lawyer in the areas of Adoption, Trial, and Litigation in the Delaware County Daily Times, and has been selected as a Rising Star in Super Lawyers Magazine.

 Alicia resides in Delaware County with her dog, Leonard.
 In her time outside of the courtroom or office, she enjoys creating art, listening to podcasts, and spending time with friends and family.